 Borrowing costs directly attributable to the acquisition, construction or production of a qualifying asset are capitalized during the period of time that is necessary to complete and prepare the asset for its intended use or sale.
-Other borrowing costs are expensed in the period in which they are incurred and reported as "Finance costs."
+Other borrowing costs are expensed in the period in which they are incurred and reported as

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars)

-Quarters ended December 31, 2011 and 2010
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars) Quarters ended March 31, 2012 and 2011 (Unaudited)

-(Unaudited)